All Episodes

 But if you go to CNN and their latest poll coming out of New Hampshire, you find Trump leading big, Rubio in second place, Bush and Christie in deep, deep, deep doo-doo.

-And in I don't think there's a poll out there that has Christie doing second place.
+And I don't think there's a poll out there that has Christie doing second place.

-Anyway, I mean, you get the you get my my drift on this.
+Anyway, I mean, you get my drift on this.

 Ted Cruz would never make news by renouncing his core beliefs.

-Bill Clinton out there, Bill Clinton, David Mariness, who is, or maybe it's Moranis, one of Clinton's official biographers, a former reporter for the Washington Post was out there following Clinton around and says, it's devastating out here.
+Bill Clinton out there, Bill Clinton, David Marinus, who is, or maybe it's Moranis, one of Clinton's official biographers, a former reporter for the Washington Post, who's out there following Clinton around, says it's devastating out here.

 The only time he came alive was when Chelsea started talking about it, and that wasn't very much.